LaconicNetwork/awesome-urbit/docs/self-hosted-defi-frontends.md

   urbit_app_builds:
 ```

-explain some things...

-the scripts `run-urbit-ship.sh` and `deploy-app.sh` look like:
+On deploy of the above, a fakezod will be deployed and wait for the static build to be globbed.
+The glob file will be published to a locally running IPFS node, which will be referenced when updating the `desk.docket-0` file.
+Respectively, the scripts `run-urbit-ship.sh` and `deploy-app.sh` look like:

 ```
 #!/bin/bash

-set -e
-if [ -n "$CERC_SCRIPT_DEBUG" ]; then
-  set -x
-fi

 pier_dir="/urbit/zod"

-# TODO: Bootstrap fake ship on the first run

 # Run urbit ship in daemon mode
 # Check if the directory exists